Tourism in Bangladesh: Shaheed Minar

 Shaheed Minar, is one of the most important monuments of the country.

 The Shaheed Minar (English: Martyr Monument) is a national monument in Dhaka, Bangladesh, established to commemorate those killed during the Bengali language movement demonstrations of 1952.
 On 21 February 1952, dozens of students and political activists were killed when the Pakistani police force opened fire on Bengali protesters who were demanding equal status for their native tongue, Bengali.
 The massacre occurred near Dhaka Medical College and Ramna Park in Dhaka.
 A makeshift monument was erected on 23 February by students of University of Dhaka and other educational institutions, but demolished on 26 February by the Pakistani police force.
 The Language Movement gained momentum, and after a long struggle, Bengali was given equal status with Urdu.
 To commemorate the dead, the Shaheed Minar was designed and built by Hamidur Rahman, a Bangladeshi sculptor.
 The monument stood until the Bangladesh Liberation War in 1971, when it was demolished completely during Operation Searchlight.
 After Bangladesh gained independence, it was rebuilt.
 At present, all national, mourning, cultural and other activities held each year, regarding 21 February, have been centred around the Shaheed Minar.

 Jatiyo Smriti Soudho

 Jatiyo Sriti Shoudho or National Martyrs' Memorial is the national monument of Bangladesh is the symbol in the memory of the valour and the sacrifice of all those who gave their lives in the Bangladesh Liberation War of 1971.

 Jatiya Sangshad

-Jatiyo Sangsad Bhaban (National Parliament) was created by American architect Louis Kahn.
+Jatiyo Sangsad Bhaban (National Parliament) building was created by American architect Louis Kahn.
 Construction was started in 1961 and completed on 28 January 1982 with the total cost was about 32 million dollars.
 It is situated at Shre-e-Bangla Nagar in Dhaka.
 Jatiyo Sangsad Bhaban was used for the first time on 15 February 1982 as the venue for the eighth (last) session of the second parliament of Bangladesh.
 Since then, it has been used for the Bangladesh National Assembly.